> Aromatherapy Articles & Guides >

 oils smell wonderful and many essential oils such as citrus oils

-can smell like they are safe to drink.
-Keep your essential oils
+can smell like they are "yummy" and safe to drink.
+ALWAYS keep your essential oils

 away from children.
 Treat the oils like medicines that are poison